South Shore New England, USA Travel Guide

 The South Shore abounds with historical locations that trace America's development from colonial times to the present.

-Cole's Hill, Burial Hill, and the waterfront area are full of historical markers and colonial-era architecture.
+Cole's Hill, Burial Hill, and the waterfront area are abundant in historical markers and colonial-era architecture.

-The historic center around the city hall plus chapels, notably the United First Parish Church, showcases Federal and Greek Revival architecture.
+The historic center around the city hall plus chapels, especially the United First Parish Church, showcases Federal and Greek Revival architecture.

-These small cities feature charming village centers with beautifully preserved old houses, many dating back to the 17th plus ONE8th centuries.
+These towns feature charming village centers with beautifully preserved old houses, many originating in the 17th plus ONE8th centuries.

 Pilgrim Meetinghouse (Plymouth): The site of the original Pilgrim church, presenting a sense of the community's early religious life.